UCF/terraform-aws-apprunner-mysql/README.md

 12. Run `terragrunt init` and then `terragrunt apply` to set up the App Runner services, paste the copied output into the variable

-13. When a change is made to the application code, go to App Runner and click the deploy button in the application of choice in order to have the container loaded into the environment